BIP: Engineering Ethics

 This Blended Intensive Programme (BIP) offers first and second-cycle students from all engineering disciplines a unique opportunity to deepen their understanding of ethical frameworks and their application in professional practice.

-Extracurricular activities included guided campus tour, welcome dinner and bastu night, a visit to the Replot Bridge and Björkö Archipelago and many more!
+Extracurricular activities included guided campus tour, welcome dinner, a visit to the Replot Bridge and Björkö Archipelago and many more!
 Detailed schedule will follow closer to the event.

 Detailed information